frommelmak/aws-scripts/README.md

 So, to use these scripts, you need to install Boto and provide your AWS credentinals:

-To install Boto and all the required Python packages just clone this repository and type:
+To install aws-scripts and all the required Python packages just type:

 ```
-pip install -r requirements.txt
+pip install aws-scripts
 ```

 If dependencies are already satisfied, nothing will be installed.